ngshiheng/burplist/README.md

 Some example useful invocations:

 - `pre-commit install`: Default invocation.
 Installs the pre-commit script alongside any existing git hooks.
 - `pre-commit install --install-hooks --overwrite`: Idempotently replaces existing git hook scripts with pre-commit, and also installs hook environments.

-### Database migration
+### Database migration (optional)

 This is not needed for fresh installation.
 You would only need this if you update any database models.